andrewCodeDev/Fluent/README.md

-find         - returns first index of scalar, slice, or any findFrom     - returns first index after a given position of scalar, slice, or any getAt        - returns an element for given positive or negative index max          - returns an optional maximum value from the acquired slice min          - returns an optional minimum value from the acquired slice none         - check if no elements of the acquired slice are true by given predicate product      - returns the product of all elements or zero if slice is empty print        - prints the acquired slice based on a given format string order        - returns the lexicographical order compared to a given slice slice        - chainable slicing operation for acquired slice startsWith   - checks if the acquired slice starts with a scalar, sequence, or any sample       - randomly samples a range from the acquired slice given a size
+find         - returns first index of scalar, slice, or any findFrom     - returns first index after a given position of scalar, slice, or any getAt        - returns an element for given positive or negative index mapReduce    - applies unary function and reduces on intial value and binary function max          - returns an optional maximum value from the acquired slice min          - returns an optional minimum value from the acquired slice none         - check if no elements of the acquired slice are true by given predicate product      - returns the product of all elements or zero if slice is empty print        - prints the acquired slice based on a given format string order        - returns the lexicographical order compared to a given slice reduce       - returns a reduction based on an intial value and binary function slice        - chainable slicing operation for acquired slice startsWith   - checks if the acquired slice starts with a scalar, sequence, or any sample       - randomly samples a range from the acquired slice given a size